mahdi021zamani/GRoute/README.md

 ## Tech stack

 Kotlin · Jetpack Compose · Material 3 · Xray-core (via a gomobile bridge) · minSdk 26 · targetSdk 36.

+## Privacy

+GRoute has no accounts, analytics, advertising, or tracking.
+Server configurations and usage statistics stay on your device and are never transmitted.
+See the full policy in the **About** screen.

+## Support

+Questions or issues?
+Reach the developer on Telegram at [@OracleVPNsupport](https://t.me/OracleVPNsupport).

 ## License